yorgos-ai/pet-adoption/README.md

     IdentityFile <the path to the .pem file on your local machine>
     StrictHostKeyChecking no
 ```
-4. Open VS code in you rlocal machine and install the `SSH remote` extension.
+4. Open VS code in your local machine and install the `SSH remote` extension.
 5. Once the extension is installed, click on `Remote` and then `Connect to Host` and select the name of your EC2 instance.

 ### 4. Clone the project repository using HTTPS